Saturated Graphs of Prescribed Minimum Degree: Introduction

+The large distance between these upper and lower bounds for $c(t,p)$ naturally leads to the problem of improving these bounds, or perhaps even determining $c(t,p)$ for all $t$ and $p$.
+Our proof of Theorem \ref{Thm1} seems to be inefficient for the purposes of bounding $c(t,p)$ and so we believe $c(t,p)$ is likely to be closer to the lower bound we give in Theorem \ref{Thm2} than the upper bound obtained from Theorem \ref{Thm1}.

 We remark that one may also ask how few edges a $K_{p}$-saturated graph can have if restrictions are placed on its maximum degree rather than its minimum degree.
-Results on this problem for $p = 3$ can be found in F\"{u}redi and Seress's paper \cite{FurSer} and also in Erd\H{o}s and Holzman's paper \cite{EHol}.
-Results for the case $p = 4$ can also be found in Alon, Erd\H{o}s, Holzman and Krivelevich's paper \cite{AEHK}.
+Results on this problem for $p = 3$ can be found in the paper of F\"{u}redi and Seress \cite{FurSer} and also in the paper of Erd\H{o}s and Holzman \cite{EHol}.
+Results for the case $p = 4$ can be found in the paper of Alon, Erd\H{o}s, Holzman and Krivelevich \cite{AEHK}.
 There are currently no known results for $p \geqslant 5$.